dustinpfister/blog_posts/_posts/express-rendering-with-ejs.md

 ## 1 - Express ejs basic example

 To get started with a basic example start a new project folder, [install express](https://www.npmjs.com/package/express), and the [ejs](https://www.npmjs.com/package/ejs) npm packages.
 In this post I am using express 4.16.x, and ejs 2.6.x, and if no major code breaking changes have happened the source code examples in this post should still be up to date.

+In the root name space of the project folder I am going to want to create a view folder, this is where I am going to end up placing my ejs files.
+At the root of the project folder I am also going to have a main app.js file that I will be using as the start scipt for the project, the source code of which I will be getting to in this section.

 ```
 $ mkdir render-ejs